 There are a whole host of different features and qualities that these cameras have to offer differing from model to model, though you will notice that some features are present across the entire range of devices.
 Although all these features are worth considering, some features are more or less desirable than others depending on your specific needs and requirements.

-Our team will break down all the features you should consider when looking for the Best Dash Cam UK, into a nice, easy to understand summary, helping you get a better picture of what your requirements are and tick all the boxes in finding that perfect camera!
+Our team will break down all the features you should consider when looking for the best camera on the UK market, into a nice, easy to understand summary that helps you get a better picture of what your requirements are and tick all the boxes in finding that perfect camera!

 - Video Quality / Resolution – Probably the most important feature of these devices is the video quality / resolution.
 You obviously want to make sure the image is clear and as stable as possible up on playback, otherwise why bother with a camera?
 Most modern manufacturers in the market these days come as 1080p HD as standard, which generally offers great quality recording and playback.
 Of course the quality can still vary from model-to-model, so make sure you check out video quality reviews for the device you are considering first.